atskas/prayer/README.md

 - There you go!
 As long as you haven't tampered with anything, it should build `prayer.iso` in the project directory.

 ### Windows
-- There is currently no support for windows.
+- There is currently no build support for windows.

 > I am planning on ditching the old `build.sh` file and using something like CMake, as I should have.
 > This means possible Windows support for building, too!